-The laboratory of Prof Sévigny studies the roles and functions of extracellular nucleotides in intestine mucosal inflammation underlying IBD.
-Once released in the intestine, nucleotides such as ATP, ADP and UDP can selectively activate G-protein coupled metabotropic P2Y receptors or ligand-gated ionotropic P2X receptors.
-In colonic epithelial cell lines, P2Y6, a receptor activated by UDP, is upregulated by an inflammatory stress and this stimulates IL-8 secretion.
-P2 receptor activation is terminated by ectonucleotidases, namely nucleoside triphosphate diphosphohydrolases (NTPDases), enzymes that hydrolyze nucleotides and yield extracellular adenosine, a potent anti-inflammatory agent.
+The laboratory of Prof Sévigny studies the roles and functions of extracellular nucleotides in intestine mucosal inflammation.
+Once released in the intestine, nucleotides (ATP, ADP, and UDP) can activate P2Y or P2X receptors and provoke an inflammatory stress.
+P2 receptor activation is terminated by ectonucleotidases, such as NTPDases, enzymes that hydrolyze nucleotides to yield adenosine, a potent anti-inflammatory agent.

 Sévigny J and M Salem (2018).
 Treatment of inflammatory bowel disease with nucleoside triphosphate disphosphorhydrolase, P2Y2 antagonist and/or P2Y6 antagonist.
-WO2018058246A1.
+WO2018058246A1, CA3037779A1.
 Assignee: Université Laval.

 Pelletier J, M Salem, J Lecka, M Fausther, F Bigonnesse, and J Sévigny (2017).
 Generation and characterization of specific antibodies to the murine and human ectonucleotidase NTPDase8.
 Front Pharmacol 8: 115.

 Salem M, A Tremblay, J Pelletier, B Robaye, and J Sévigny (2018).
 P2Y6 receptors regulate CXCL10 expression and secretion in mouse intestinal epithelial cells.
 Front Pharmacol 9: 149.

 SOVAR and Université Laval seek a partner for co-development of an enteric formulation of NTPDase8 or commercialization of this technology.